Click the links below to view information about activities for this park.

 Boating: The boat ramp at Dinah's Landing on the west side of Goose Creek is conveniently located near the Pamlico River.
 Motorboating and sailing are popular activities.
 Boating regulations of the N.C.
 Wildlife Resources Commission apply.

 Family Tent-Camping: A primitive family campground is located between Goose and Flatty creeks.
-Twelve well-spaced tent sites amid towering pines include vehicle parking, tables and fire pits.
+Fourteen well-spaced tent sites amid towering pines include vehicle parking, tables and fire pits.
 Toilet facilities and water spigots are available along the campground road.
 Occupancy is limited to no more than six people per site.

 Group Tent-Camping: A primitive group tent site that includes tables, grills and vehicle parking is located near the end of the main park road.
 Flush toilets and water are located nearby.
 The site, capable of accommodating up to 30 people, is open by reservation only from mid-March through late November for a fee.